The most common questions about Hemochromatosis answered.

 How is hemochromatosis tested and diagnosed?

 Early diagnosis is critical to prevent irreversible damage and premature death.
-A simple blood test ordered by your doctor will reveal the amount of iron in your blood.
+A simple blood test ordered by your doctor will reveal the amount of iron in your body.
 Abnormally high iron levels may signal hemochromatosis.
 Learn more.

 How does hemochromatosis affect family members?